 Instead, what I get is the hydration effect.
 Now the weather’s getting hotter here in London as well, I keep a bottle of this thermal water in my pursue and spritz it on to refresh myself throughout the day.
 After that, my skin feels a little softer.

-I know, kinda underwhelming but that’s thermal waters for you.
-They’re for people who need the extra burst of hydration in the torrid heat or sensitive skin that needs soothing.
+I know, kinda underwhelming, but that’s thermal water for you.
+It’s for people who need the extra burst of hydration in the torrid heat or sensitive skin that needs soothing.
 If you don’t fit either box, you don’t need to invest in one.